+Opportunities

-Opportunities An ACP to upgrade GLA's arrival and departure routes offers the opportunity to:
+An ACP upgrade to ABZ's arrival and departure routes offers the opportunity to:

-- Enhance safety: The potential to reduce (and possibly remove) safety risk factors from the current operation. - Better manage the impact of aircraft noise: The potential to deploy more precise and flexible routes that optimise aircraft performance, avoid noise sensitive areas and offer communities with more predictable relief. - Increase flight efficiency: The potential to tackle inefficiencies in the current route structure that lead to aircraft flying longer tracks and sub-optimal climb and descent profiles, creating more fuel burn / emissions. - Improve network performance: The potential to integrate GLA's routes with those of adjacent airports and the wider Scottish TMA network. - Optimise the use of local airspace: The potential to reduce the number of departure procedures (18, down to c.10) and controlled airspace. - Strengthen resilience: The potential to introduce additional airspace capacity for redundancy in the event of disruption. - Optimise the performance of existing infrastructure by configuring the airspace to deliver runway capacity improvements.
+- Enhance safety: The potential to reduce (and possibly remove) safety risks from the current operation. - Better manage the impact of aircraft noise: The potential to deploy more precise and flexible routes that optimise aircraft performance, avoid noise sensitive areas and offer communities with more predictable relief. - Increase flight efficiency: The potential to tackle inefficiencies in the current route structure that lead to aircraft flying longer tracks and sub-optimal climb and descent profiles, creating more fuel burn/emissions. - Strengthen resilience: The potential to introduce additional airspace capacity for redundancy in the event of disruption and reduce the number of enroute holds. - Improve network performance: The potential to integrate ABZ routes with those of adjacent airports and the wider Scottish TMA network.